-reported cases of dengue fever, reflecting a fall of 37% from the number reported by the PHE Rare and Imported Pathogens Laboratory (RIPL) in 2013.
+Indigenous dengue infection does not occur in the United Kingdom, and active dengue surveillance is not performed.
+The true incidence of dengue fever in UK travellers is likely to be under-reported due to the high proportion of asymptomatic cases, but cases are reported each year in travellers returning from endemic areas.
+In 2014 (most recent published figures at time of preparing this revision) in England, Wales and Northern Ireland there were 347 reported cases of dengue fever, reflecting a fall of 37% from the number reported by the PHE Rare and Imported Pathogens Laboratory (RIPL) in 2013.
 These figures, in turn, were 58% higher than in 2012 (343 cases reported).
 Between 2009 and 2014, there has been an overall average annual increase of 36%.
-Of the 2014 cases, travel history was provided for 288 (83%): 61% of the cases were acquired in Southern or South Eastern Asia, 5% from the Caribbean and 4% from Central and South America, both these areas showing a significant fall in cases since 2013.
+Of the 2014 cases, travel history was provided for 288 (83%): 61% of the cases were acquired in Southern or South-Eastern Asia, 5% from the Caribbean and 4% from Central and South America, both these areas showing a significant fall in cases since 2013.